 What are the risks?

-There are a number of risks associated with not complying with this requirement:
+There are a number of risks for RICS-regulated firms who do not comply with this requirement under the DPB Rules:

 How can firms put things right?